ABCD logo

 ADBC Video

 Digital cameras manufactured such that the flash is located near the lens produce a bright red reflex in the pupils that can be used to determine risk factors for amblyopia.
 When a child's eye is not focused on the camera, a light crescent appears in the pupil instead of a uniform dark red color produced by a focused, well-aligned eye.
 ABCD has purchased several digital cameras with flash-to-lens distance short enough to produce good photoscreening images.
 These cameras have been calibrated for threshold-levels of amblyogenic unequal farsightedness (hyperopic anisometropia) in a normal young subject (Andrew Arnold) who wore known powered myopic contact lenses to induce known amounts of unequal farsightedness and astigmatism (Alaska Med.
 September/October 2004;46(3):63-72).
-An iPhone 4 has the potential to work as a photoscreener.
+We showed that an iPhone 4 has the potential to work as a photoscreener leading to the start of GoCheck Kids.

 Gobiquity has developed apps for various smart phones called GoCheckKids.
 Smart phones have the "design flaw" of keeping the flash near the lens.